funilrys/PyFunceble/docs/usage/from-a-terminal.rst

 :code:`-dbr "something"` | :code:`--days-between-db-retest "something"`
 """""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""

     Set the numbers of days between each retest of domains present into the database of `INACTIVE` and `INVALID` domains.

     **Default value:** :code:`1`

 .. note::
     This argument is only used if :code:`-db` or :code:`inactive_database : true` (under :code:`.PyFunceble.yaml`) are
     activated.

 :code:`-wdb` | :code:`--whois-database`
 """""""""""""""""""""""""""""""""""""""

-    Switch the value of the usage of a database to store whois data in order to avoid whois servers rate limit.
+    Switch the value of the usage of a database to store whois data to avoid whois servers rate limit.

     **Default value:** :code:`True`